Mujadarra is a famous middle eastern dish of lentils and rice with caramelized onions, and I loved this from the very first time I tasted it!

 9. Serve hot or warm, with some of the crisp onions topping each serving.

-Mujadarra is great served with Middle Eastern Tomato Salad on the side, which is the way I always order it in a restaurant.
-It would make a great side dish with Baked Falafel Patties with Yogurt-Tahini Sauce, or you could also serve the sauce with the Mujadarra.
+Mujadarra is great as a meatless meal served with Middle Eastern Tomato Salad on the side, which is the way I always order it in a restaurant.
+It would also make a great side dish with Falafel.
+Or you if don’t care if it’s a vegetarian meal you could serve it as a side dish with Middle Eastern Turkey Burgers or Kabob Koobideh.

 Mujadarra finished dish on serving plate